UVVM/UVVM/doc/source/utility_library.rst

     set_log_file_name("new_log_file_name.txt");

+.. _util_log:

 log()
 ----------------------------------------------------------------------------------------------------------------------------------
 Writes a message to the log. *Note* that if the msg_id is disabled in the msg_id_panel, the message will not be shown.
+The printing destination can be log and/or console and is defined by the shared variable ``shared_default_log_destination`` with the default value set by C_DEFAULT_LOG_DESTINATION in adaptations_pkg.
 Some general string handling features are:

-* All log messages will be given using the user defined layout in adaptations_pkg.vhd
+* All log messages will be given using the user defined layout in the **Log format** section in adaptations_pkg.
 * \\n may be used to force line shifts.
-Line shift will occur after scope column, before message column
+Line shift will occur after scope column, before message column.
 * \\r may be used to force line shift at start of log message.
-The result will be a blank line apart from prefix (message ID, timestamp and scope will be omitted on the first line)
+The result will be a blank line apart from prefix (message ID, timestamp and scope will be omitted on the first line).

 .. code-block::